What is Light Therapy?

 Light therapy (or phototherapy) involves exposure to specific wavelengths of light for a prescribed amount of time at a specific time of day.

-Bright light therapy has been used to beat long, dark winters for decades.
-According to Mayo Clinic, light therapy is the preferred option to beat long winters.
+Bright light therapy has been used to beat Seasonal Affective Disorder (SAD) for decades.
+According to Mayo Clinic, light therapy is the main form of treatment for Seasonal Affective Disorder.

-Traditionally white light therapy has been used, however research has shown green light to be more effective.
+Traditionally white light therapy has been used, however research has shown green light to be more effective (Oren et al, 1991).

-How light therapy is used to beat long winters
+How light therapy is used for Seasonal Affective Disorder

-Long Winters is a low mood related to shorter days and reduced sunlight exposure in the winter months.
-Lack of light can lead to loss of energy, weight gain and difficulty concentrating.
+Seasonal Affective Disorder (SAD), commonly referred to as the winter blues, is low mood related to shorter days and reduced sunlight exposure during the winter months.
+Symptoms can include loss of energy, weight gain and difficulty concentrating.

-When your eyes receive light, it sends a signal to your body which helps you feel awake and alert.
-Using light therapy can have a positive effect on your mood and can leave you feeling more energized.
+When your eyes receive light, it sends a signal to your brain to control your daily rhythms through hormone production.
+Using light therapy has a positive effect on your mood and will leave you feeling more energized.

 Portable glasses provide you the benefits of bright light with minimal interruption to your life so you can beat the winter blues.

-Re-Timer uses green-blue light, the most effective colors of light for beating the winter.
+Re-Timer uses green-blue light, the most effective color of light for beating the winter blues.

 Furthermore, our eyes have a lens that becomes cloudy and yellows as we age.
 This clouding restricts blue light entering the eye.
-Since most white light devices rely on blue wavelengths to beat winter blues, green light is considered to be a superior option in older populations.
+Since most white light devices rely on blue wavelengths to beat Seasonal Affective Disorder, green light is considered to be a superior treatment option in older populations.

 Light Therapy for Sleep

-If you are unable to fall back to sleep after waking early in the morning (advanced sleep phase) or have difficulty falling asleep at the beginning of the night (delayed sleep phase) Re-Timer can help adjust sleep back to your preferred time.
+If you are unable to fall back to sleep after waking early in the morning (advanced sleep phase) or have difficulty falling asleep at the beginning of the night (delayed sleep phase) Re-Timer can help you change your sleep.

-When your eyes detect bright light, your body responds by being more awake and alert.
+When your eyes detect bright light, your body responds by signalling your brain to be awake and alert.
 This process also helps your body to understand when it’s time to sleep.
 Re-Timer light therapy glasses use light to help you maintain a consistent sleep–wake rhythm.

 How does light therapy change your sleep?